Paniz-Peiravani/Rational-Numbers/README.md

 To use these programs, follow these general steps:

-1. Load the desired program
+1. Load the desired program into your MIPS assembly simulator (e.g., MARS).
    - `add_rational.asm`
    - `sub_rational.asm`
    - `mul_rational.asm`,
    - `div_rational.asm`
-<br /> into your MIPS assembly simulator (e.g., MARS).
 3. Assemble the program to generate the machine code.
 4. Run the program.
 5. Follow the on-screen prompts to enter values for the rational numbers as instructed.